lumyslinski/app_projects/project_python_restapi/README.md

 # My steps to solve this project:
 1.Get knowledge about github api:
- - Created user token in order to server 5000 requests per hour from github api.
+ - Created user token in order to serve 5000 requests per hour from github api.
 It is a safer method than providing username and password with api url
  - Example of querying github api and response:

  ```